adzcai/rlbook/book/2_bandits/bandits.md

 $$\P\left( \left| \frac{1}{n} \sum_{i=1}^n (X_i - \E[X_i]) \right| > \sqrt{\frac{\ln(2/\delta)}{2n}} \right) \le \delta.$$
 :::

-(The proof of this inequality is beyond the scope of this book.)
+The proof of this inequality is beyond the scope of this book.
+See {cite}`vershynin_high-dimensional_2018` Chapter 2.2.

 We can apply this directly to the rewards for a given arm $k$, since the rewards from that arm are i.i.d.:

 :::{math}
 :label: "hoeffding-etc"